 Weaning is the time when many changes are happening to the growing horse over a relatively short period of time.
 Aside from the mental stress of being separated from the mare, there is also the physical stress of a rapidly-developing body.
 The weanling must deal with additional environmental stress that may require special therapeutic dietary support, but the nutrient basics for all developing horses are similar.
 Adequate and balanced vitamin and mineral intake is paramount with a focus on steady growth.
 The early growth of a horse is arguably the most pivotal life stage regarding nutrition.
 A sound nutritional foundation provides the support required for a smooth transition into becoming a healthy adult horse.

 |2 Months Old through Weaning||

 Platinum Performance® Equine

 As the horse grows closer to full size, Platinum Performance® Equine can be increased to 1 scoop twice daily.

-For young horses at a higher risk for developmental orthopedic diseases, administer 1/2 scoop twice daily to supply a bioavailable source of silicon to the young horse.
-Supplementation with silicon stimulates an increase in bone mineral content and formation.
+For young horses at a higher risk for developmental orthopedic diseases, administer 1/2 scoop twice daily to supply a bioavailable source of silicon.
+Supplementation with silicon supports normal healthy bone mineral content and formation.

 by Emily Smith, MS,